First Time Buyers GuidePosted on 01 May 2019

 Unless you are in the enviable position where you can offer cash on a property, you will need a mortgage to finance your purchase.
 Mortgage lenders take into consideration your earnings when calculating your level of eligibility.
 Once you have secured a deposit, you can apply for an agreement in principle.
 This allows you a better understanding of what you can and cannot afford when searching for your first home.

-Pinpoint can help you access independent and expert financial advice about available NI mortgages at a time and location that suits you through our partner Faye Culbertson of Milecross Financial.
-Better still, Faye does not charge an arrangement fee for setting up the mortgage which saves you money against the cost of any surveys required.
-Get in touch with Faye for more information.
+Pinpoint can help you access expert financial advice about available NI mortgages at a time and location that suits you through our partner specialist advisors.
+Get in touch for more information.

 Managing your budget